 It is unlawful for a person to use a brand on livestock in New Mexico without first recording the brand with the New Mexico Livestock Board.
 A brand registration certificate confers on the person to whom it is issued the right to use the recorded brand on an animal at a given location (left hip, right hip, left rib, etc.) until the registration expires, is transferred, or is forfeited.
 New Mexico Recorded Brands may be used statewide.

-Brands are re-recorded every three years.
-Renewals are processed between July 1 and October 31.
-The current renewal period began on July 1, 2011.
+Brand registrations are recorded in three-year cycles.
+Renewals are processed between July 1 and October 31 of renewal years.
+The years 2014, 2017, 2020, etc., are renewal years..
 By New Mexico State Statute, brands not renewed by October 31 are recorded as expired.
 It is unlawful to ship livestock displaying an expired brand.

 Ownership of a brand is a property right and may be sold and transferred.
-The new fee for recording a brand or the transfer of a brand is currently $100.
+The fee for the transfer of a brand is currently $100.
 For transfers that are performed from July through October of a renewal year, the transfer fee is waived.

 In the event of a registration transfer, the brand shall not be used until the New Mexico Livestock Board has recorded the transfer.
 Once the transfer is recorded, the new owner will receive a certificate of brand ownership in the form of a wallet card.